f <- function() {

 oops

-#> [1] "surprise"oops was never defined, so <<- created it in the global environment.
-This is a side effect, invisible at the call site, and exactly the kind of hidden dependency that makes code hard to debug.
+#> [1] "surprise"oops was never defined anywhere, so <<- walked all the way up the parent chain, found nothing, and quietly created it in the global environment.
+A side effect invisible at the call site, exactly the kind of hidden dependency that makes code hard to debug.

-Use <<- inside closures, never in scripts.
-If you’re using <<- to modify a global variable, you’re writing a bug you haven’t found yet.
-The legitimate use is closures that encapsulate state: counters, caches, accumulators.
-The state is private to the closure, invisible to the outside world.
+Use <<- inside closures, never in top-level scripts.
+If you find yourself using <<- to modify a global variable, you are writing a bug you haven’t found yet.
+The legitimate use case is closures that encapsulate state: counters, caches, accumulators, where the modified variable lives in a private environment invisible to the outside world.

-Inside a closure, <<- is safe because the variable it modifies lives in the closure’s private environment, not in the global environment.
-Nobody outside the closure can see it or change it (unless they deliberately reach into the environment with environment(f)$n, which is an explicit choice, not an accident).
+Inside a closure, <<- is safe precisely because the variable it modifies lives in the closure’s private environment, not in the global environment.
+Nobody outside the closure can see it or change it (unless they deliberately reach into the environment with environment(f)$n, which is an explicit, conscious choice, not an accident).

 rm(oops, envir = globalenv())Exercises